 Science ain’t my African grandmother

-Scientific research says that spanking is not effective but I do not agree with the research because it seems to only focus on ‘excessive beating’, ‘spanking frequently’ and ‘harsh physical punishment.’
-Research does not seem to take into account the process of how they came to the spanking, the attitude of the spanker and other immeasurable circumstances.
+Scientific research says that spanking is not effective.
+I do not agree with the research.
+The research seems to focus on ‘excessive beating’, ‘spanking frequently’ and ‘harsh physical punishment.’
+Research does not seem to take into account the process of how they came to the spanking.
+Attitude of the spanker and other immeasurable circumstances are not considered.
 ‘Chasten your son while there is hope, and let not your soul spare for his crying- Prov 19:18.’

 After writing this piece I decided to do an interview with my kids and hear their thoughts on various rights.